Skip to main content

 Data Format.#

-For version v1.0, request body is sent in JSON format.
+For this version, request body is sent in JSON format.
 Following is the typical data format.

 {